Sponsored

 The unsolved case of a young girl's disappearance reopens after twenty years in this moody, atmospheric debut of suspense set in Reykjavík and the Icelandic coast.

 Unnur has secrets.
 A single mother to a beloved daughter, Lilja, she lives a deliberately quiet life in Reykjavík, working at a bakery under an assumed last name and pushing away haunting visions of the last summer of her childhood.
 Her safety--and Lilja's--now hinges on discretion.
-But when her ex-husband returns to Iceland and brings with him a new girlfriend, who seems to know more about Unnur than she's letting on, Unnur may finally have to face what happened long ago on a black sand beach in the remote Dark Valley--and the possibility that she herself might be responsible for her otherworldly friend Freyja's disappearance.
+But when her ex-husband returns to Iceland and brings with him a new girlfriend, who seems to know more about Unnur than she's letting on, Unnur may finally have to face what happened long ago on a black sand beach in the remote Dark Valley--and the possibility that she might be responsible for the disappearance of her otherworldly friend Freyja.

 Margrét Ann Thors is an Icelandic-American writer based in Reykjavík, Iceland.
 She received her MFA from Columbia University and teaches graduate and undergraduate courses in the English department at the University of Iceland.
 Her writing has appeared in Glamour, Creative Nonfiction, Ós Pressan, Storychord, and other outlets.
 Freyja is her debut novel.